About Divine Mercy Parish

 The Krzywda Era

-On April 1, 1913 Rev. Andrew Krzywda came to the Sts.
+On April 1, 1913 Rev. Andrzej Krzywda came to the Sts.
 Peter and Paul Parish to begin his long pastorate of thirty four years.
 He cleared the parish of debt, bought the convent and built the Sts.
 Peter and Paul School in 1921.
 When the school was dedicated, according to the parish records, the parish contracted a debt of $45,000.00.
 In 1946, Fr.
 Krzywda procured land for the new SS.
 Peter ard Paul Cemetery for the sum of $5,500.00.
 At the time of his death, the debt on the school was reduced to $8,000.00.
-Father Andrew Krzywda died on December 18, 1947, after spending most of his priestly life in this part of God's vineyard‑the SS.
+Fr.
+Andrzej Krzywda died on December 18, 1947, after spending most of his priestly life in this part of God's vineyard - the SS.
 Peter and Paul Parish.

-Born at Dembowiec, Poland, Fr.
-Krzyda came to this country at the age of seventeen to live for a time with a brother in Chicopee.
+Born at Dębowiec, Poland, Fr.
+Krzywda came to this country at the age of seventeen to live for a time with a brother in Chicopee.
 He was educated at St. Mary's College in Detroit and the Grand Seminary in Montreal where he was ordained Dec.
 18, 1909.
 Before coming to Three Rivers he had assignments at St. Mary's Clinton, St. Joseph's, Webster and St. Joseph's Gardner.

-After two months of administration by Rev. Joseph Szczepaniak, a long time assistant of SS.
-Peter and Paul Parish, the Most Reverend Thomas M. O'Leary, Ordinary of the Springfield Diocese, appointed on the twenty second day of February, 1948 the present pastor, Rev. A. A. Skoniecki from Turners Falls, where for more than twenty three years he had administered the Our Lady of Czestochowa Parish.
+After two months of administration by Fr.
+Joseph Szczepaniak, a long time assistant of SS.
+Peter and Paul Parish, the Most Reverend Thomas M. O'Leary, Bishop of Springfield, appointed on February 22, 1948 the new pastor, Fr.
+Alfons A. Skoniecki.
+Fr.
+Skoniecki came from Turners Falls, where for more than twenty-three years he had pastored the Our Lady of Częstochowa Parish.

 Fr.
 Skoniecki had been previously in our parish for a short time; he was assistant pastor of the SS.
-Peter and Paul Parish in 1917, yet he spent most of his time taking care of the St. Adalbert's Parish in Bondsville.
+Peter and Paul Parish in 1917-1918, yet he spent most of his time taking care of the St. Adalbert's Parish in Bondsville.
 The St. Adalbert's Parish was legally separated from the SS.
 Peter and Paul Parish in 1910, though intermittently, it was administered by the pastor of the SS.
 Peter and Paul Parish.
 In 1917, when the St. Adalbert's Church was completed, a resident pastor, Rev. Valentine Pomykalo, was appointed.

-During the administration of the present pastor, not only was the parish cleared from all mortgage, the grounds were leveled and reseeded, parking place for cars made, new sidewalks constructed, all buildings thoroughly altered, repaired and renovated, but up to this time over one hundred thousands dollars have been amassed for a new school building, so badly needed in this parish.
+During the pastorate of Fr.
+Skoniecki, not only was the parish cleared from all mortgage, the grounds were leveled and reseeded, parking place for cars made, new sidewalks constructed, all buildings thoroughly altered, repaired and renovated, but up to this time over one hundred thousands dollars were amassed for a new school building, so badly needed in the parish.

-Through the initiative of Father Skoniecki the following organizations came to life: The Mother's Club which supervises the School Cafeteria and serves approximately 200 children with hot lunches daily during the school year; the Knights of St. Casimir; the Daughters of St. Hedwig; the Women's Club of Thorndike; the Confraternity of Christian Doctrine.
+Through the initiative of Fr.
+Skoniecki the following organizations came to life: The Mother's Club which supervised the school cafeteria and served approximately 200 children with hot lunches daily during the school year; the Knights of St. Casimir; the Daughters of St. Hedwig; the Women's Club of Thorndike; the Confraternity of Christian Doctrine.
 An athletic program for the school children and younger elements is also projected.

 The following priests served as assistant pastors at the SS.
-Peter and Paul Parish: Rev. Miecislaus Godlewski, Rev. Stanislaus Chlapowski, Rev. John Minkinski, Rev. John Panfield, Rev. John Morrissey, Rev. Andrew T. F. Nowak, Rev John Finneran, Rev. Alphonse A. Skoniecki, Rev. Stanislau's Feresz, Rev. John Oszajca, Rev. Joseph Szczepaniak, Rev. Andrew Tolcz, Rev. Joseph Sitkowski, Rev. Joseph L. Niedzwiecki, Rev. Ladislaus Swider, Rev. Casimir Switalski, Rev. Henry Krzeczko and at present, Rev. John E. Aubertin, Fr.
+Peter and Paul Parish: Rev. Miecislaus Godlewski, Rev. Stanislaus Chlapowski, Rev. John Minkinski, Rev. John Panfield, Rev. John Morrissey, Rev. Andrew T. F. Nowak, Rev John Finneran, Rev. Alphonse A. Skoniecki, Rev. Stanislau's Feresz, Rev. John Oszajca, Rev. Joseph Szczepaniak, Rev. Andrew Tolcz, Rev. Joseph Sitkowski, Rev. Joseph L. Niedzwiecki, Rev. Ladislaus Swider, Rev. Casimir Switalski, Rev. Henry Krzeczko, Rev. John E. Aubertin, Fr.
 Zygmunt (Sigmund) Kwiatkowski, Fr.
 Eugeniusz Ozimek, and Fr.
 Józef Jancewicz.

 A New Chapter